 NFL Draft history

-Over the last six NFL drafts, a quarterback was selected first overall four times.
-Browns DE Myles Garrett in 2017 and Jaguars DE Travon Walker are the lone exceptions.
-This upcoming draft is expected to be the fifth QB taken first in the last seven years.
-The fewest number of quarterbacks taken in the first round was two (2015) and the most was five (2018) during that span.
+Over the last 10 NFL drafts, a quarterback was selected first overall eight times.
+Browns DE Myles Garrett in 2017 and Jaguars DE Travon Walker in 2022 are the lone exceptions.
+The fewest number of quarterbacks taken in the first round was one (2022) and the most was five (2018) during that span.
+2023 saw three QBs being taken in the first four picks.

 To date, six quarterbacks selected with a No. 1 pick have led their team to a Super Bowl title.
 The most quarterbacks selected in a single draft since it was cut to seven rounds was in 2004 when 17 QBs were selected.